 In the same year that the town of Oak Hill was incorporated, the White Oak Railway Company established a depot to serve as a checkpoint and weigh station for the White Oak Coal Company.
+It is the oldest building in Oak Hill.
 This depot doubled as a passenger station until after World War II, and enabled the economic development of Oak Hill, which soon became the social and commercial center of Fayette County.
 The depot was operated by Norfolk & Southern Railroad from 1957 to 1983, when the station was shut down.
-It is the oldest building in Oak Hill.
+After decades without a permanent occupant, a local grocery opened in the depot in 2015 in an attempt to revitalize and repurpose the historic structure.

 Backstory and Context

 Oak Hill was incorporated on February 25, 1903, and the White Oak Railway Company constructed a branch line through the town in the same year.
 The depot was built about an eighth of a mile from the Giles, Fayette, and Kanawha Turnpike, which would eventually be Main Street in Oak Hill.
 The depot and line were constructed here because of the coal industry in Fayette County.
 Before the establishment of the Oak Hill Depot the town was sparsely populated, and went from 237 in 1900, to 764 in 1910, to 1,037 in 1920.
 Once a small farming town, Oak Hill became a commercial center with the installation of the White Oak Railway.
 Oak Hill was nearly unaffected by the Depression due to the local coal industry, and surpassed Thurmond and Mt.
 Hope and became the social center of Fayette County in the 1940s.